-URS Independent Study Grants are provided to help defray research expenses of up to $400 for Trinity and Pratt students enrolled in faculty-supervised independent study courses or the equivalent such as thesis and research capstone courses.
+URS Independent Study Grants are provided to help defray research expenses of up to $400 for students enrolled in faculty-supervised independent study courses or the equivalent such as thesis and research capstone courses.
 A grant makes funds available to purchase approved supplies and equipment (nondurable goods) for the research project.
-Grants may not be used to buy personal items, textbooks, pay for training or classes, or to pay salaries.
+URS funds may not be used to purchase equipment that will be retained as a personal item or part of the lab at the end of the project.
+This includes software, books, computer equipment, cameras, etc. In addition, the grant may not be used to pay for training or classes or to pay salaries.
 The maximum amount of the grant is $400 and all funds must be used before the last day of classes of the semester.
 A student can only receive one Independent Study Grant per semester.

-The application portal opens on the first day of each semester and will close when general funds have been depleted for that semester.
+The application portal will open by the first day each semester and will close when general funds have been depleted for that semester or we reach the mid-point of the semester, whichever comes first.
 Funds can run out within the first month of the semester, so it is advised that you apply as soon as possible.

 Please note:

-- If working with Human Subjects, this application requires that students have completed, or have submitted an initial application for approval to the Institutional Review Board (IRB).
+• If working with Human Subjects, this application requires that students have completed, or have submitted an initial application for approval to the Institutional Review Board (IRB).
 Consult with your mentor and find more information here.
 If awarded, funds will not be distributed until the URS Office has received the student's IRB protocol number and valid expriation date.
-If awarded this grant, if you do not receive IRB approval before April 10, 2023, the funds will not be released and you will need to re-apply for the grant in a subsequent semester in which you are also enrolled in an independent study course.
+If awarded this grant, if you do not receive IRB approval before October 15th in the fall or March 15th in the spring, the funds will not be released and you will need to re-apply for the grant in a subsequent semester in which you are also enrolled in an independent study course.

 Criteria used in evaluating applications are: